 Financial Aid and Loans

 Current Students.
-Expenditures for student loans, scholarships, stipends, awards and grants-in-aid are to be made only to currently admitted students.
-A record of such financial assistance shall be forwarded on a timely basis to the campus financial aid office and shall be documented on student financial aid recipient records kept in that office.
-Disbursement of any such financial aid funds must have the approval of the campus financial aid office and must be in accordance with campus financial aid program requirements.
+Expenditures for student loans, scholarships, stipends, awards and grants-in-aid are to be made only to currently admitted and enrolled students.
+Disbursement of any such financial aid funds must have the approval of the university financial aid office and must be in accordance with university financial aid program requirements.
+A record of such financial assistance shall be forwarded on a timely basis to the university financial aid office and shall be documented on student financial aid recipient records kept in that office.
 5 CCR § 42500(d).

 Personal Loans for Non-Educational Purpose.
 Auxiliary organizations may not expend trust funds to make personal loans for non-educationally related purposes, except that such loans may be made when specifically authorized by a trust instrument under which the funds were received.
 5 CCR § 42403(c)(2); See also Cal.
 Probate Code § 15300 et seq.